IGEL-Community/IGEL-Custom-Partitions/CP_Source/Apps/Splastop/README.md

 **NOTE:** Builder works for OS11 (build with Ubuntu 18.04 - bionic) and OS12 (build with Ubuntu 20.04 - focal)

+- Pending testing on OS 11
+- Not currently ready for OS 12

 -----

 |  CP Information |            |